Frequently Asked Questions

 The Diamond Pipeline is a 20-inch crude oil pipeline that runs approximately 440 miles from Cushing, Okla. to Memphis, Tenn.

-Who is building the Diamond Pipeline?
+Who owns and operates the Diamond Pipeline?

 Diamond Pipeline LLC is a joint venture between Houston, Texas-based Plains All American Pipeline and San Antonio, Texas-based Valero.
+Plains is responsible for operation of the Diamond Pipeline.

-When will the pipeline be built?
+When was the pipeline be built?

 Why do we need pipelines?